After Implant Placement

 Before treatment begins, every effort will be made to give you an accurate estimate of all the expenses involved in placing the implants and making your replacement teeth.

-After you surgical consultation with us we will communicate with your dentist regarding the final plan.
+After your surgical consultation with us, we will communicate with your dentist regarding the final plan.
 We will give you a fee estimate for the proposed surgical treatment.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek advice from an appropriately qualified health practitioner.